cltl/EL-long-tail-phenomena/README.md

 `sh prepare_n3_data.sh`

+The second data collection, AIDA, is unfortunately not publicly available.
+Please get in touch with the paper authors if you are unable to obtain this data.

 ### 3. Running the project

 Section 4 of the paper is based on the notebook `Data Analysis.ipynb`.
 This notebook uses the dataset objects as pre-cached by the `Load.ipynb` notebook.